 You also need to measure the success of your campaign through metrics and success indicators to see if your plan is working.

 If you remember the study we referenced in Step #1, the second biggest challenge for content marketers is reportedly a lack of data.

-76% of content marketers use organic traffic as a key metric when measuring the success of their content but there are many other areas to monitor to see the success of your PR plan.
+76% of content marketers use organic traffic as a key metric when measuring the success of their content but there are many other areas to monitor to see the success of your marketing plan.

 Based on the goals and PR objectives of your business, the metrics and success indicators will be different.

 For example, if you’re an e-commerce company you’ll mainly be focussing on the new sales your product receives as a result of your PR program.

 However, we’re going to take a closer look at some metrics and success indicators that can help a SaaS business measure the success of your PR plan.

 - Social media reach

 - Website traffic